 Paging support

-The tree map supports the legend paging.
-Legend paging will be enabled if the legend items cannot placed within provided height and width.
+TreeMap support legend paging, if the legend items cannot be placed within the provided height and width of the legend.

 @{